And so it begins: Stellar Folk preparation guideline.

 Many paintings and carvings in the ancient Egyptian temples and pyramids show the veneration of the blue lotus flower and suggest their use in ceremony.

 Also, the countless pre-historic cave paintings around the world are linked to altered states of being by scientists and anthropologists.
-And these are just a few examples.
+And these are just a handful of examples.

 HEALING TEA